ivoadf/ivoadf.github.io/index.md

 ### Work
 ---
+#### Amazon
+Financial systems team, maintaining and developing the accounting system for Prime Video.
+This includes: contract tracking, contract updates, payments, amortisation rules and reporting.

+#### Deimos
+I worked at Deimos Engenharia as a Software Engineer from November 2018 to March 2019.
+During my time working in the ground segment department I developed a machine learning tool that capable of generating land use land cover maps and refactored the configuration and architecture of the ELK stack.

 #### NightOut
 Mobile App (Android + iOS) that allows users to find bars and nightclubs to attend to.This project started with a group of friends (2 students of economics and 3 student of computer science).
 Born in 2016, this project was one of the 20 finalists of BIG smartcities 2016 after winning in the Porto district.

 #### WindsP
 Worked on this project during the summer of 2016 part of a scholarship at FEUP informatics department.
 Consisted on continuing the development of a web platform to manage wind research campaigns within the ambit of WindScanner.eu - The European WindScanner Facility.

-#### Deimos
-I worked at Deimos Engenharia as a Software Engineer from November 2018 to March 2019.
-During my time working in the ground segment department I developed a machine learning tool that capable of generating land use land cover maps and refactored the configuration and architecture of the ELK stack.

 ---